-On the root level, there is a conanfile.py which is the main recipe file, responsible for defining our package.
-Also, there is a test_package folder, which contains a simple example consuming project that will require and link with the created package.
-It is useful to make sure that our package is correctly created.
+- conanfile.py: On the root folder, there is a conanfile.py which is the main recipe file, responsible for defining how the package is built and consumed. - CMakeLists.txt: A simple generic CMakeLists.txt, with nothing specific about Conan in it. - src folder: the src folder that contains the simple C++ "hello" library. - (optional) test_package folder: contains an example application that will require and link with the created package.
+It is not mandatory, but it is useful to check that our package is correctly created.

-Let's have a look at the root package recipe conanfile.py:
+Let's have a look at the package recipe conanfile.py: